10 At-Home Bodyweight Exercises You Can Do Anywhere

 Add resistance by placing a weight on your lap.

-This exercise strengthens abs as well as the entire upper body.
+This exercise strengthens your core muscles as well as the entire upper body.
 It also develops balance and coordination.
 This exercise can be harsh on the wrists, especially if you are heavier.
 Proceed with caution.

-1. Get down into pushup position, keeping your legs close together without touching, your arms shoulder-width apart, and your back in a straight line.
+- Keeping your legs close together without touching, your arms shoulder-width apart, and your back in a straight line.
 Ensure that your torso and your glutes do not drop below your shoulders.
+Squeeze your glutes to activate your core muscles.

 Place your knees on the ground, and raise your feet.